LVPlayground/playground/javascript/features/economy/README.md

 will be a value between $185,000 and $125,000,000, plus the variable part of the price.

-## API: calculateHouseVehiclePrice(position, modelId)
-Calculates the price for placing a vehicle with `modelId` at the `position` near someone's house.
-A variance will be applied to the price as well.

-The returned price will be a value between $100,000 and $1,500,000.

 ## API: isResidentialExclusionZone(position)
 Returns whether |position| exists in a residential exclusion zone.
 These are the red areas on the [residential value map](https://sa-mp.nl/tools/visualize-map/) that are considered to be of high